Legal Separation vs. Divorce in Massachusetts

 Woman sits and thinks about divorce in Massachusetts

-Divorce terminates the legal marriage, while separation allows spouses to live apart but remain married; the choice depends on individual circumstances and goals.
+Divorce terminates the legal marriage, while separation allows spouses to live apart but remain married.

 When comparing separate residence and divorce, both spouses need to be honest and clearly determine their desires.
 For instance, when spouses are looking for finality in relationships, a divorce is the only logical option.
 There may also be other situations when partners should seek marriage termination: